github/docs/content/actions/learn-github-actions/events-that-trigger-workflows.md

 {% note %}

-**Note:** This manual event can only run a workflow if the workflow file is on the default branch."
+**Note:** This manual event can only run a workflow if the workflow file is on the default branch.

 {% endnote %}